writethedocs/www/README.md

 ### Previewing the docs locally

+> Remember to activate the virtual environment using `source venv/bin/activate` before running the following commands.

 1. In the `docs` directory, run `make livehtml` to view the docs on [http://127.0.0.1:8888/](http://127.0.0.1:8888/).

 If you're not seeing new content in the local preview, run `make clean` to delete the generated files, then `make livehtml` to regenerate them.

-> Remember to active the virtual environment using `source venv/bin/activate` before running any `sphinx` commands.

 The Write the Docs website is hosted on [Read the Docs](https://readthedocs.org/projects/writethedocs-www).